About Us

 Empowering Women, Weaving Livelihoods

 As part of the Weaving Lives initiative, Vincentian Social Services launched a targeted livelihood support program for women living with HIV/AIDS from Thiruvananthapuram and Kollam, in collaboration with Kerala State AIDS Control Society (KSACS).
-Recognizing the double burden of social stigma and economic vulnerability faced by these women—many of whom are widows—the project was designed to restore both dignity and self-reliance.

-Key Highlights:
+Key Highlights

-Sustaining Impact:
+Sustaining Impact

 Empowering Women Through Livelihood: Glove Inspection Unit

-This unit currently employs over 50 women, most of whom were previously unemployed and without any steady source of income.
-Today, each of them earns a minimum daily wage of ₹500, significantly improving their family’s financial stability and quality of life.
-On average, a single worker inspects around 3,000 gloves per day, reflecting both their productivity and growing confidence.
+The unit currently employs over 50 women, many of whom previously had no stable source of income.
+Today, each worker earns a minimum daily wage of ₹500, significantly improving the financial stability of their families.